“Don’t go in there John! The propane tanks are going to go off!”

 “Oh Goldie!
 You saved Goldie too!”

-A handful of kittens climbed over me, their sandpaper tongues enthusiastically licking me in thanks.
+A handful of kittens climbed over me, their sandpaper tongues enthusiastically licking me.

 “So you don’t need mouth to mouth resuscitation, John?”

 “No ma’am.”
 I rolled onto my back and coughed.
-“Just an orthopedic surgeon.”
+“Maybe just an orthopedic surgeon.”